Regional Council

 WA Representative

 Chloe Summers, is a Studio Leader at EIW Architects in WA.
-Chloe is a design architect, focusing on all things design and “dreaming big!’
-Chloe was a part of the Mayfield project 2012: Schools as Sanctuaries of Hope.
-In 2013 went to Tanzania, as a part of the HOPE project and helped design and build the Trade Training Centre for the Matipwili Community.
-Through the inspiration work of Learning Environments, the drive of the members and mentors within Learning Environments Chloe Joined the WA board to help give back to the Learning environments community.
-Chloe is co-chair for the Events committee in WA and Chair-Elect for the WA Chapter.
+She is a design architect, focusing on all things design and “dreaming big!’ and was a part of The 2012 Mayfield Project: Schools as Sanctuaries of Hope.
+In 2013 she visited Tanzania, as a part of the HOPE project and helped design and build the Trade Training Centre for the Matipwili Community.
+Through the inspiration work of Learning Environments, the drive of the members and mentors within Learning Environments Chloe Joined the WA Chapter Committee to help give back to the Learning environments community.
+Chloe is the Chair of the WA Chapter and Co-Chair of the Chapters' Events Committee.
+In 2025 she was nominated for the "40under40 Awards" in the People's Choice Category.

 Contact: